← Pack for Anywhere

 On the way back to the truck we found the sloth.
 Three-toed, hanging from a cecropia tree about two metres off the path, doing what sloths do: absolutely nothing, very slowly, with an expression of total contentment.
 We watched it for forty-five minutes.
 It moved approximately eight centimetres.
 We counted.

 Manuel Antonio the next day: white sand, howler monkeys in the trees, a Pacific sunset that lasted twenty minutes and turned everything amber and gold.
 We took the overnight bus to San José and flew home from there.
-Tom had sand in his bag until March.
+Someone had sand in their bag until March.
 Worth it.

 📍 Base camp